VoIP Fraud: Protecting Your Business Phone Networks

 DigitalWell’s latest security offering, siprotect, comes with all of this, plus added features to protect contact centre operations and assist with compliance. siprotect is an end-to-end solution designed to protect every element of your organisation’s business phone systems, regardless of where you operate, or the PBX system you use.

 Look out for our upcoming series of articles examining some of the threats business voice networks face in more detail.
-In the meantime, to find out more about siprotect, contact a DigitalWell representative.
+In the meantime, you can find out more about siprotect here, or by contacting a DigitalWell representative.